 If your house has fire damage, you may want to skip all the hassles of cleaning, smoke and soot removal, and expensive repairs.
-It is possible to sell a fire-damaged house, but not using the traditional house-selling methods.
-It may be best to sell a house with fire damage to a cash house buyer, since an ordinary mortgage loan would most likely not be approved.
+It is possible to sell a fire-damaged house, but not easy with the traditional house-selling methods.
+It may be best to sell a house with fire damage to a cash home buyer, since an ordinary mortgage loan would most likely not be approved.

 How to sell a fire damaged house to We Buy Ugly Houses®